Let's face reality. There's only one Paul Bunyan.

 He's already busy clearing forests with his trusty axe and blue ox.

-Meanwhile, you can create your own legend with the help of a new chain saw.
+Meanwhile, you can still create your own legend by incorporating the power of a new chain saw.

 If you're primarily pruning pesky branches and removing

 low-hanging tree limbs, then you'll want a pole saw

 .
 Essentially, it's a miniature chain saw on an extendable shaft.